-Significant Control Weakness areas Action to address weakness IBS creditors: There was no review or authorisation of new suppliers on the IBS system, increasing the risk of false suppliers being created The following value for money issues were identified: 4 significant contracts between the Authority and their suppliers had expired.
+Significant Control Weakness areas Action to address weakness IBS creditors: There was no review or authorisation of new suppliers on the IBS system, increasing the risk of false suppliers being created New procedure agreed and in place: No new suppliers will be added by finance without a signed authorisation form which will contain at least two signatures The following value for money issues were identified: 4 significant contracts between the Authority and their suppliers had expired.
 There was no preferred supplier listing in place.
 The Authority did not use any purchasing consortium.
-Debt recovery A high number of control issues around delays within the debt recovery process were identified, increasing the likelihood that debts won't be collected Expenses The Authorised Signatory List was out of date and poorly organised meaning that signatures authorising expenses claims could not be checked properly.
+This will be addressed by the Stores Strategic Business Review (SBR) and the DSO SBR.
+The SBRs are due to commence during 2011/12.
+Since these are long term projects, interim arrangements will be put in place with interim short term contracts; Void works have been tendered and there is, therefore, a preferred supplier system in place for voids.
+Debt recovery A high number of control issues around delays within the debt recovery process were identified, increasing the likelihood that debts won't be collected.
+Specifically these were around: Backlogs for Former Tenant Arrears and Housing Benefit overpayments; For former tenant arrears and housing benefit overpayments, all backlogs have been cleared.
+All cases are monitored on a monthly basis.
+Accountability for Sundry Debts; and For sundry debts, the Director now writes to Heads of Service to ensure accountability for their debts is highlighted and understood.
+Bailiff performance Bailiff performance to be addressed as part of contract management.
+Expenses The Authorised Signatory List was out of date and poorly organised meaning that signatures authorising expenses claims could not be checked properly.
+The authorised signatory list has been updated, and payroll has been given a copy of the new updated Authorised signatory list.
+If an expense form is received and it is authorised by a person not on the authorised signatory list it will be returned and not processed.